zlanark/roll20-bot/README.md

 The escape character is `\`.

 ### help:
-USAGE: %help
+USAGE: %help \
 View command help

 ### poke:
-USAGE: %poke
+USAGE: %poke \
 Force the bot to respond.

 ### character:
-USAGE: %character '[character's display name]'
+USAGE: %character [character's display name] \
 Change which character the bot is controlling.

 ### system:
-USAGE: %system '[new system prompt]'
+USAGE: %system [new system prompt] \
 Change the system prompt.
+Omit the argument to view the current system prompt.\
+System prompts changed in this manner will be lost when you change character.
+Use settings.yaml for a permanent system prompt.

 ### pause:
-USAGE: %pause
+USAGE: %pause \
 Stop posting in-character until the {OPERATOR_STRING}resume command is given.

 ### resume:
-USAGE: %resume
+USAGE: %resume \
 Continue posting in-character.

 ### stop:
-USAGE: %stop
+USAGE: %stop \
 Terminate the program.